-Eileen Korbak Wynne is originally from Pittsburgh, PA where she began violin lessons at the age of six.
-While studying under teacher and composer, Paul Sladek, she received many awards and recognitions.
+Eileen Korbak Wynne is originally from Pittsburgh, where she began violin lessons at the age of six.
+While studying under teacher and composer Paul Sladek, she received many awards and recognitions.

-She was one of the youngest winners of the Pittsburgh Concert Society Competition and was a runner-up for the nationally televised Original Ted Mack Amateur Hour.
+One of the youngest winners of the Pittsburgh Concert Society Competition, Wynne was a runner-up for Ted Mack’s nationally televised Original Amateur Hour.
 Competing against many talented tri-state violinists, she also won a most coveted prize, the violin that she now performs on, a 1782 Tomasso Eberle.
-Her studies continued at Duquesne University under the instruction of Richard Goldner and Charminan Gadd, a former student of Josef Gingold, giving Eileen the opportunity to participate in master classes with Josef Gingold.
-She was chosen to play violin I in the International Youth Symphony in Lausanne, Switzerland and as a graduating senior was awarded the Seibert Medal, an honor designating her outstanding musical performance and excellent academic record throughout college.
+Her studies continued at Duquesne University under the instruction of Richard Goldner and Charminan Gadd, a former student of Josef Gingold, giving her the opportunity to participate in master classes with Josef Gingold.
+She was chosen to play first violin in the International Youth Symphony in Lausanne, Switzerland, and as a graduating senior was awarded the Seibert Medal, an honor designating her outstanding musical performance and excellent academic record throughout college.
 She was also nominated by Duquesne University to be included in Who’s Who Among Students in American Colleges and Universities.

 Upon graduation in 1975, having been offered orchestral positions in Reykjavik, Iceland and Adelaide, Australia, Wynne chose to accept a position in the North Carolina Symphony.
 Some of her other musical experiences include being assistant concertmistress at the Spoleto Music Festival in Spoleto, Italy, the Des Moines Metro Opera Festival, numerous chamber music groups and festivals, and the Civic Light Opera in Pittsburgh.
 She has performed with two of the “heavyweights” of the vocal world, Luciano Pavoratti and Barry White.